PerfectlySoft/PerfectDocs/guide/sessions.md

 server.setResponseFilters([sessionDriver.responseFilter])
 ```

-In Perfect, filters are analagous in some ways to the concept of "middleware" in other frameworks.
-The "request" filter fill intercept the incoming request and extract the session token, attempts to load the session from storage, and make the session data available to the application.
+In Perfect, filters are analogous in some ways to the concept of "middleware" in other frameworks.
+The "request" filter will intercept the incoming request and extract the session token, attempt to load the session from storage, and make the session data available to the application.
 The response will be executed immediately before the response is returned to the client/browser and saves the session, and re-sends the cookie to the client/browser.

 See "Database-Specific Options" below for storage-appropriate settings and Driver syntax.